 It is normal and also necessary for the GPU to get hot.
-The GPU hardware poses resistance when electricity runs through the chips and circuits in the processor.
+The hardware poses resistance when electricity runs through the chips and circuits in the processor.
 This resistance generates heat.
-There will be no heat in the absence of resistance, which means the hardware is faulty and not working.
+There will be no heat without resistance, which means the hardware is faulty and not working.

 GPUs don’t get overheated identically.
-It is not unusual for some GPUs, especially the high-end graphics cards and data center processors, to reach temperatures ranging from 212°F to 221°F (100°C to 105°C), or beyond.
+It is not unusual for some, especially the high-end graphics cards and data center processors, to reach temperatures ranging from 212°F to 221°F (100°C to 105°C) or beyond.

 If you are using a personal desktop computer or a laptop, be it for gaming or other graphics-intensive tasks, the usual temperature range is 149°F to 185°F (65°C to 85°C).
-The ideal GPU temperature is below 176°F (80°C), even if you are playing an extremely graphics-intensive game.
+The ideal GPU temperature is below 176°F (80°C), even if you are playing a graphics-intensive game.

-There are many things you can implement to help keep your GPU or graphics card cooler.
-Reading about some of the causes and fixes will help you get some excellent starting points to keep your GPU cooler.
+You can implement many things to help keep your GPU or graphics card cooler.
+Reading about causes and fixes will help you get some excellent starting points to keep your cards cooler.

 How to check GPU temperature